SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayRequestValidator.md

----
-layout: glossary
-title: New-VSApiGatewayRequestValidator
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayRequestValidator

 ## SYNOPSIS
-Adds an AWS::ApiGateway::RequestValidator resource to the template
+Adds an AWS::ApiGateway::RequestValidator resource to the template.
+The AWS::ApiGateway::RequestValidator resource sets up basic validation rules for incoming requests to your API.
+For more information, see Enable Basic Request Validation for an API in API Gateway: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-request-validation.html in the *API Gateway Developer Guide*.

 ## SYNTAX